Why is my cat twitching in their sleep? Vet's guide to dreaming vs. seizures

 Why do cats twitch in their sleep?

-Many cat owners notice their cats twitching in their sleep on occasion.
-Even if your feline appears to be snoozing in a comfortable cat bed, some cats and kittens may twitch almost every time they nap, while others may do it on a more rare basis.
+Many cat owners notice their pets twitching in their sleep on occasion.
+Even if your feline appears to be snoozing in the best cat bed or best cat hammock a twitch can offer – the key is to work out if it’s almost every time they nap or on a rare basis.

 Possible causes of twitching during sleep include: